-Due to the recent Coronavirus pandemic, many people have found themselves under some kind of “stay at home” order.
-In the United States, over 200 million people have had to remain under some type of lockdown for weeks.
-For others, being stuck at home due to COVID-19 may not feel like such a big change, especially if you have health conditions or other underlying factors that make it difficult for you to get out anyway.
+Due to the Coronavirus pandemic, many people found themselves under a “stay at home” order.
+In the United States, over 200 million people had to remain under some type of lockdown for weeks.
+For others, being stuck at home didn’t feel like such a big change, especially if you had health conditions or other underlying factors that made it difficult for you to get out anyway.

-Feeling as though you’re stuck at home can be dangerous.
+Feeling as though you’re stuck at home for any reason can be dangerous.
 Social isolation and loneliness can lead to serious health problems including obesity, heart disease, and even mental health conditions like depression and anxiety.

-So, what can you do to take charge of your mental health and make time for emotional self-care while you’re stuck at home?
-How can you safely get through these current, uncertain times while making your mental well-being a priority?
+So, what can you do to take charge of your mental health and make time for emotional self-care when you’re confined at home?
+How can you maintain your mental well-being and make it a priority?
 Let’s take a look at some practical ideas that can help you to find some freedom and feel less “stuck.”

 Changing Your Surroundings